Table of Contents

 Medicaid is a state funded and federal funded program that covers the cost of medical expenses for those who cannot afford it.
 The program serves a variety of ages, including the elderly.
 In Maine, the state Medicaid program is called MaineCare and will cover the cost of living in a nursing home (as in all states).
 However, Maine also offers Medicaid programs that provide assistance to the elderly outside of nursing homes.

 The MaineCare Consumer Directed Attendant Services (CDAS) program is available through the state Medicaid program, and is an entitlement program.
+This means anyone who is eligible to receive services is able to do so.
 Via CDAS, eligible applicants are able to hire the personal care provider of their choosing to provide in-home care.
-Select relatives, such as the adult children of an eligible applicant, can be hired to provide services.
+Select relatives, such as an adult child of an eligible applicant, can be hired to provide services.
 For additional information, click here.

-As mentioned above, currently, the state of Maine only offers one Medicaid Waiver that is relevant to the elderly.
-This is the Elderly and Adults with Disabilities Waiver, sometimes also called the Home and Community Benefits for the Elderly or the Older Adults Waiver.
-This waiver is for residents who require a nursing home level of care.
+Currently, the state of Maine also offers one Medicaid Waiver that is relevant to the elderly.
+However, unlike CDAS, the Elderly and Adults with Disabilities Waiver, sometimes also called the Home and Community Benefits for the Elderly or the Older Adults Waiver, is not an entitlement program.
+This means a waitlist for services may exist.
+The Elderly and Adults with Disabilities Waiver is for residents who require a nursing home level of care.
 Supports and services include personal care assistance, adult day care, home modifications, home health services, and transportation.
 Via this waiver, there is an option for consumer direction of care services, meaning an individual can choose the care provider of their choice, including certain family members.
 Click here to learn more.

 MaineCare eligibility requirements for seniors include both income and asset restrictions.
-While the requirements may vary between the state Medicaid plan and the Medicaid Waiver, as a general rule of thumb, restrictions are as follows for 2017.
-An elderly individual may not have an income greater than 100% of the Federal Poverty Level (FPL), which is currently set at $1,005 / month or $12,060 / year.
-The asset limit is set at $10,000 in liquid assets.
-However, there are exemptions to this rule and include one’s home, personal effects, and burial plot.
+While the requirements may vary between the state Medicaid plan and the Medicaid Waiver, as a general rule of thumb, restrictions are as follows for 2018.
+For state plan services, an elderly individual may not have an income greater than 100% of the Federal Poverty Level (FPL), which is currently set at $1,012 / month or $12,144 / year.
+The asset limit is set at $10,000 in liquid assets, which refers to assets that are easily converted to cash.
+However, there are exemptions to this rule and include one’s home (limited to an equity value of $858,000), household items, personal effects, and burial plot.
+For the Medicaid waiver, the income limit is $2,250 / month or $27,000 / year.
+The asset limit is the same at $10,000.
 Income and asset restrictions are different for married couples where only one spouse is applying.
-If one is in this situation or has income or assets over the qualified amounts, contact a professional Medicaid planner for assistance.
+If one is in this situation or has income and / or assets over the qualified amounts, contact a professional Medicaid planner for assistance.

 The state of Maine also offers non-Medicaid care and financial assistance programs for seniors to delay / prevent nursing home placement and to assist them in aging in place.
 Currently, Maine offers four such programs.